coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ### Repository organization

-If you had the recommeded repository structure in your SVN repository, then the root of your repository looked something like this.
+If you had the recommended repository structure in your SVN repository, then the root of your repository looked something like this.
 ```
 html/